Managing Self-Isolation: Coronavirus (COVID-19)

-We have all heard from governments globally the importance of self-isolation in ‘flattening the curve’ or spread of COVID-19.
-You may have also heard the term self-quarantine.
-Both self-isolating and self-quarantine are terms used interchangeably and mean the same thing.
+We have all heard from governments globally about the need for self-isolation or self-quarantine (these terms are used inter-changeably) in reducing the spread of COVID-19.
 We acknowledge there are challenges related to social isolation, such as not being able to be with loved ones, reduced income and sense of freedom, loneliness, anger, increased stress and uncertainty about the future.
 These tips aim to support you while you and/or your family self-isolate.

 What is self-isolation?

 For most of us, self-isolating at home or in a hotel room is to help reduce the spread and likelihood of contracting COVID-19.
-For others it will be compulsory they self-isolate for 14 days if (Department of Health, 2020):
+For others it will be compulsory they self-isolate for 14 days if:

 - they have COVID-19,

 - they have been in close contact with a confirmed case of COVID-19, or